-- 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children 2018 and Norfolk Safeguarding Children Partnership arrangements. - 2.6 As part of our responsibilities for safeguarding and promoting the welfare of children, we will provide a co-ordinated offer of early help when additional needs of children are identified.
-These may include if a child: - Is disabled and has specific additional needs, - Has special educational needs (whether or not they have a statutory education, health and care plan), - Is a young carer, - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups, - Is frequently missing/goes missing from care or from home, - Is misusing drugs or alcohol themselves, - · Is at risk of modern slavery trafficking or exploitation, - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse, - Has returned home to their family from care, - Is showing early signs of abuse and/or neglect, Is at risk of being radicalised or exploited, - Is a privately fostered child.
+2.7 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children 2018 and Norfolk Safeguarding Children Partnership arrangements.

+2.8 As part of our responsibilities for safeguarding and promoting the welfare of children, we will provide a co-ordinated offer of early help when additional needs of children are identified.
+These may include if a child:

+• Is disabled and has specific additional needs,

+- Has special educational needs (whether or not they have a statutory education, health and care plan), - Has a mental health need, - Is a young carer, - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups, - Is frequently missing/goes missing from care or from home, - Is misusing drugs or alcohol themselves, - Is at risk of modern slavery trafficking or exploitation, - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse, - Has returned home to their family from care, - Is showing early signs of abuse and/or neglect, - Is at risk of being radicalised or exploited, - Is a privately fostered child, - Is at risk of "honour"-based abuse such as Female Genitalia Mutilation or Forced Marriage, - Has a family member in prison, or is affected by parental offending, - Is persistently absent from education, including persistent absences for part of the school day.
-3. ROLES AND RESPONSIBILITIES

-Name Contact details Phillip Wilkinson Assistant Principal Phillip.Wilkinson@openAcademy.org.uk 01603 481640 Charlotte Reed Charlotte.reed@open- Academy.org.uk 01603 481 640 Jon Ford principal@open- Academy.org.uk Basil Choudhry office@openAcademy.org.uk 01603 481640 Phillip Wilkinson Assistant Principal Charlotte Reed Jon Ford
+Role Name Contact details

+Designated Safeguarding Phillip Wilkinson Phillip.Wilkinson@open-

+Lead (DSL) Assistant Principal academy.org.uk

+01603 481640

+Deputy DSL Charlotte Reed Charlotte.Reed@open-

+academy.org.uk

+01603 481 640

+Mental Health Lead Phillip Wilkinson Phillip.Wilkinson@open-

+Assistant Principal academy.org.uk

+01603 481640

+Principal Jon Ford Principal@open-

+academy.org.uk

+01603 481640

+Named Safeguarding Alyson O'Sullivan office@open-

+Governor academy.org.uk

+01603 481640

+Chair of Governors Nick Plater office@open-

+academy.org.uk

+01603 481640

-Chair of Governors Nick Plater office@openAcademy.org.uk 01603 481640 Trust Safeguarding Lead Sharon Money sharon.money@dneat.org Tel:01603 882329 Mobile: 07471 033539
+Trust Safeguarding Lead Sharon Money sharon.money@donesc.org

+and Mental Health Lead Tel:01603 882329

+WODIIe.
+07471 055559

-3.1 It is the responsibility of every member of staff, volunteer and regular visitor to our Academy to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils/students at this Academy.
+3.1 It is the responsibility of every member of staff, volunteer and regular visitor to our academy to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils/students at this academy.
 This includes the responsibility to provide a safe environment in which children can learn.